 “If we can find a plumber,” I said.

-Surprisingly, the plumber arrived mid-morning and discovered the ballcock in the tank had rusted.
+The plumber arrived mid-morning and discovered the ballcock in the tank had rusted.
 We were up and running within an hour, so I changed into beach gear, grabbed my bag, and headed off to Burriana.

 Sugar cane plantations still stretched right to the edge of the sand on Playa Burriana.
 Colourful fishing vessels, in various conditions of maintenance, lined the shore.
 Several fishermen, most of them middle-aged, sat in between the boats mending nets in readiness for another night on the water.
 They used bright lamps, hoping to attract a bountiful catch of sea bass and sardines.
 A giant rusty hand-winch was anchored into the sand near the sugar cane and used to haul the heavy craft well clear of the water line.